Semlex offers a visa respecting the recommendations of document n°9303 part. 2 of ICAO.

 Fine (intricate) designs consisting of interlaced continuous lines arranged in geometric patterns with the aim of raising the barrier for re-origination and reproduction.

-This coloring process used in offset printing is used to protect security documents against color separation or copying, by subtly merging colors into each other resulting in a gradual color change.
+Coloring process used to protect security documents against color separation or copying, by subtly merging colors into each other resulting in a gradual color change.

-Lines or motifs made up of very small letters or numbers that are barely perceptible to the eye that basic methods of reproduction can’t reproduce.
+Lines or patterns made up of very small letters or numbers that are barely perceptible to the eye.

-A unique sequential number that is printed or perforated in a document and assigned for identification; this uniqueness allows a document to be traced if it is lost or stolen.
+A unique sequential number printed on or perforated in a document and used for identification.
+This uniqueness ensures the traceability of the document in case of loss or theft.